birneylab/FEHAT/README.md

 Loading the images into memory is a major bottleneck at the moment.

+# Notes on usage in a farm of servers (cluster, LSF):

+In this mode, it is possible to run all the wells and loops simultaneously, depending on the cluster availability.
+If all wells and loops can run simultaneously, finishing the whole plate with several loops can take as few as 15-20 minutes.

+Results and individual log files are stored in the /tmp folder in the output directory and merged afterwards.

+The arguments for this analyses are the same as above, but you must use the argument ``--cluster`` to indicate that you are using a farmer of servers (cluster).

+It is important to note that in this case, the LSF system will open one job_ID for each loop and each channel

+After running the script, it will generate an array of sub-jobs (all of them with the same id if using one Loop).

+If there are not enough hosts available, some sub-jobs will show PENDING, waiting for free hosts.

+Note that for each loop you submit, 96 sub-jobs will be created.
+In this case, the non-existing wells (with no images) will fail without causing any problem to the analysis.

+One job with a different Id will be created, and it will be Pending status until any other job finish.
+It is a conditional job and is responsible for making a final report in CSV format.

+To see the jobs running and job status, use ``bjobs``.

+For any reason, you can kill all sub-jobs at the same time with the command ``bkill Job_Id``.

+Or use the prefix of all job names to kill all related jobs: ``bkill -J heartRate``

+Remember that if you have more than one loop, you will have one job_id for each loop.
+Then you have two options: or kill every Job_id one at a time, or kill all jobs related to the Heart Rate script at the cluster, using the job name.

 # Benchmarking algorithm performance:
 To assess accuracy and classification rate of a specific version of the algorithm, test_accuracy.py can be used.

+    python qc_analysis/test_accuracy.py -i <input_dir> -o <output_dir>

 It takes the same arguments as an input.
 The input directory should contain several folders with data to test upon.
 In addition, next to the folders, a ground truth file called "ground_truths.csv" hast to be placed.